AGROFIMS/helpdocs/content/Creatingafieldbook/Personnel/RemovePersonnel.md

 weight = 3
 +++

-Click on the red cross at the top right of the personnel box to remove it.
+Click on the red **x** at the top right of the personnel box to remove a person’s information.
 ![remove_personnel](https://agrofims.github.io/helpdocs/images/removepersonnel.png)